Xtines/pydata18notes/timeseriestalk_jyau.md

 #### (RNN) Recurrent Neural Network

 - forecast output is a function of not only input Xt but also previous period h(t-1)
+- implemented in Keras, Python's deep learning libary
+    - LSTM model: formulate the RNN as a regularized linear ?regression model

+### Approach comparison

+**For uni-variate time series analyis**
+- ARIMA - is state invariant
+- MSAR - is state-dependent

+**For multi-variate time series**
+- VAR:
+    - numerical time series such as financial and business time series
+    - applied to stationary series
+    - data pre-processing is straightforward

+- LSTM: images, texts, and all numerical time series
+  - data preprocessing is more involved, time consuming